 The Chevy's wide stance produces commendable hip and shoulder room for all passengers.
-The rear seat can slide forward to increase cargo space or back to provide more legroom.
+The rear seat can slide forward to increase cargo space, or back to provide more legroom.
 That feature alone could make buyers think twice about the need for a larger crossover.

 What's to Like About the Escape

-The current Escape started gaining praise from the moment it debuted last year.
+The current Escape started gaining praise from the moment it debuted in 2013.
 Along with expressive styling inside and out, the Ford boasts responsive handling and overall nimbleness that make it a very satisfying daily driver.
 High-quality materials are deployed throughout the cabin, and the sweeping dashboard is exceptionally attractive and functional.
 The Escape is the only compact crossover to offer active parking assist and a foot-activated power tailgate.